chrisEsk/chrisesk.github.io/docs/src/index.md

 ## Introduction

-I'm a pragmatic leader and detail-oriented professional with experience in a diverse background of software engineering, <strong>including consulting, development, teaching, QA, DevOps, entrepreneurship, and project management</strong>.
-I specialize in both technical and process sides.

-I've worked with an extensive list of technologies and tools that have allowed me to reach a level of software architect, tech lead, and designer for various Fortune 500 clients since 2016.
+As a pragmatic leader in software engineering, I've gained diverse experience across consulting, development, teaching, QA, DevOps, entrepreneurship, and project management.
+Over the years, I've served as a software architect, tech lead, and designer for Fortune 500 clients since 2016.

-I am a proactive person who is constantly experimenting with new tech.
-I like to explore uncharted territories and learn by doing.
-My colleagues praise me for being a very fast learner, regardless of the tech ecosystem.
+I'm dedicated to continuous learning, exploring new technologies, and embracing experimentation.
+Colleagues have commended my quick learning abilities and adaptability across various tech ecosystems.

-I believe excellence can only be achieved when you're passionate about what you're doing.
-This is something users can discern when using your solutions.
-I am grateful to say that I discovered my passion for software and technology early in life.
+I firmly believe that excellence stems from genuine passion for one's work, which has been a driving force since discovering my interest for software and technology early in life.

 ## Languages